FAQs

 How many sessions will I need?

 This will vary from each person - I offer both short and long term therapy.
-We will always do regular reviews to see how you are getting on and we can determine it from there
+We will always do regular reviews to reflect on how the sessions are going for you.

 Do I need to attend every week?

-Clients will need to attend sessions on a regular basis for effective therapeutic outcomes.
+Clients should attend sessions on a regular basis for effective therapeutic outcomes.
 Weekly/fortnightly is ideal.
 I know therapy can be costly but we can always reflect on what will work for you therapeutically and financially.

 What if I need help in between sessions?